-Lake Manitou is a 73-acre reservoir all-sports lake located in Shiawassee County, Bennington Township, Michigan, 6 miles south of Owosso, 6 miles north of Perry, Michigan east of M-52 and west of Waugh Road.
-West Garrison Road borders the lake to the south and Kiwanis Acres borders the lake to the north with Waugh Road to the west.
+Lake Manitou is a 73-acre reservoir all-sports lake located in Shiawassee County, Bennington Township, Michigan, 6 miles south of Owosso, 6 miles north of Perry, 1 mile east of M-52 and 1 mile west of Morrice Roads.
+West Garrison borders the lake to the south, Kiwanis Acres borders the lake to the north with Waugh Road to the west.
 Lake Manitou is the largest and only lake with a bonified association of the group of private lakes in the area to include Fawn Lake, Bambi Lake, Lake Eve, Mirror Lake & Bear Lake.
 Lake Manitou Association consists of 104 single family homes, 14 vacant lots, 5 ingress-egress access lots, and common boat launch.
-Lake Manitou Association is incorporated as a non-profit organization governed by an elected Board of Directors and Association By-Laws.
+Lake Manitou Association is incorporated as a non-profit governed by an elected Board of Directors and Association By-Laws.

 The lake provides enjoyment to fishermen, power boaters, water skiers, tubers, jet skiers, wake boarders, paddle boaters, swimmers, pontooners, and a sail boater or two.
 Winter activities include ice fishing, ice skating, cross-county skiing, snowmobiling, and the occasional neighborhood snowball fight.

 Lake access is limited to Lake Manitou Association Members and invited guests.
 All watercraft must be owned and registered to property owners of the Association and the watercraft shall display an official Lake Manitou emblem on the starboard bow (front right side).
 Hunting of animals and waterfowl is prohibited.